Skip to main content

 What Is Medical Detox?

-Medical detox is a clinically supervised process that helps your body clear drugs or alcohol while managing withdrawal symptoms as they happen.
+Medical detox is the clinically supervised process of helping the body clear drugs or alcohol while managing withdrawal symptoms as they happen.
+It is typically the first step in addiction treatment for people who have developed physical dependence or who may experience unsafe withdrawal symptoms if they stop suddenly.

-Without proper medical supervision, drug and alcohol withdrawal can become overwhelming or even life-threatening, especially with alcohol, benzodiazepines, and opioids.
+Without proper medical supervision, drug and alcohol withdrawal can become overwhelming or dangerous.
+This is especially true for alcohol, benzodiazepines, opioids, and combinations of substances that affect breathing, heart rate, mood, sleep, or neurological stability.

 • Mental health evaluation and dual diagnosis support

-Medical detox becomes important when your body has adapted to a substance and begins to react when it’s not present.
-At that point, stopping on your own can be uncomfortable, unpredictable, or even dangerous.
+Medical detox becomes important when your body has adapted to a substance and begins reacting when it is not present.
+At that point, stopping on your own can be uncomfortable, destabilizing, or medically risky.

-• Withdrawal symptoms when you stop (shaking, sweating, nausea, anxiety)
+• Withdrawal symptoms when you stop or cut back

-• Increased tolerance (needing more to feel the same effect)
+• Increased tolerance or needing more to get the same effect

 • Difficulty quitting despite wanting to stop